 About the NDR construction

-The final section, from the A1151 Wroxham Road to the A47 at Postwick, will have the barriers removed overnight on Monday 16 April and will be available to all traffic from 6am on Tuesday 17 April.
+The final section of the Norwich Northern Distrbutor Road, from the A1151 Wroxham Road to the A47 at Postwick, opened on Tuesday 17 April.

 You'll find answers to frequent questions about the NDR construction, including noise and traffic management, below.